Cyclone Softball Camps

 The Cyclones' first season under Gemeinhardt-Cesler included wins over No. 15 Texas A&M, No. 16 Nebraska and No. 22 Oklahoma in consecutive Big 12 series.
 Against the Aggies, Iowa State showed off its improved offense, pounding out a Big 12 school-record 14 runs in the six-inning win.

-Gemeinhardt-Cesler, a two-time Mid-America Intercollegiate Athletics Association Coach of the Year selection at Division II Emporia State, compiled a 153-76 record (.668) in just four seasons at ESU.
+A two-time Mid-America Intercollegiate Athletics Association Coach of the Year selection at Division II Emporia State, Gemeinhardt-Cesler compiled a 153-76 record (.668) in just four seasons at ESU.
 Hired as a graduate assistant coach in August 2001, Gemeinhardt-Cesler took over the Hornet program in November following the retirement of Jo Kord.

 The Hornet record book was rewritten during Gemeinhardt-Cesler's tenure, including the school marks for wins, home runs, runs scored, stolen bases and shutouts.
 Her players set the single-season mark for strikeouts, hits, doubles, RBI and stolen bases.
 Pitcher Melissa Stevens was named the league's 2005 MVP and earned NFCA All-America honors.
 She was tabbed the MIAA Freshman of the Year in Gemeinhardt-Cesler's second season.